bakkesmodorg/BakkesModInjectorCpp/README.md

 1. You'll need to add the Qt VS Tools extensions within Visual Studio IDE.
 To do this, in the taskbar click Extensions -> Manage Extensions; and in the side-bar click Online and search for Qt.
 Qt Visual Studio Tools should be listed.
 Initial installation of extensions may require a restart of the Visual Studio IDE.
 2. Add the version of Qt to your project.
 In Extensions -> Qt VS Tools -> Qt Options: click `Add` and select the path to the Qt5.6.0-static you extracted (e.g. C:\Qt\Qt5.6.0-static)
 3. Open the BakkesModInjectorC++.sln file and change the project build settings from Debug to Release.
 The injector was meant to be built in release.
 4. Link the other external dependencies.
 Toggle the solution view in the solution explorer and reload the project if it is unloaded.
 With the project selected, `Alt+F7` opens the project's settings.
 Alternatively, right click the project in the solution explorer and select properties.
+Double check this settings afterwards if you're getting Linker Errors.
+	* Under General: Ensure `Windows SDK Version` is set to `10.0.17763.0+`
 	* Select C/C++ in the sidebar.
 Under General -> Additional Include Directores (at the top): include the path to `miniz-master`.
 	* Select Linker in the sidebar.
 Under General -> Additional Library Directores: include the path to `OpenSSL-win32\lib`.
+	* Ensure Linker -> Input -> Additional Dependencies contains: `qtmain.lib;Qt5Core.lib;Qt5Gui.lib;Qt5Network.lib;Qt5Widgets.lib;%(AdditionalDependencies)`
 4. Select the main.cpp file and very the include paths are all setup.
 If there are still issues in linking sources.
 Use vcpkg to install qt5-base.
 Follow this instruction set: [here](https://devblogs.microsoft.com/cppblog/vcpkg-a-tool-to-acquire-and-build-c-open-source-libraries-on-windows/)
 	* `git clone https://github.com/Microsoft/vcpkg`
     * `cd vcpkg`